pewpewlive/ppl-ships/README.md

 You will have to work with Lua, since the mesh of the ship should be a Lua mesh.
 Ship borders cannot exceed the 32x32 limit.
 You should only contribute a folder with the Lua file mesh and a picture of the mesh in PewPew Live (Minimal Graphics) (optional).
-The lua file name and the folder name should be the name of the ship.
-The name of the image should have the name of the ship with the word "IMG" next to it, like so: "(Name)IMG"
+The lua file name should be the name of the ship.
+The name of the image should have the name of the ship with the word "IMG" next to it, like so: "(Name)IMG".
+The folder name should have your name and the name of the ship seperated by a hyphen, e.g "Mutoxicated-Poison".

 ## How to get started
 Example of a file that defines a mesh: